tilderain/TF2Ware_Ultimate/README.md

 Note that minigames, bossgames  and special rounds are hot loaded, therefore changes will be effective immediately.
 Use the `!ware_force` series of chat commands to force a specific one (type `!ware_help` in chat).

 The text overlays for minigames and bossgames are static images.
 To generate one, run the `generate_text` Python script in the `tools` folder.
 This will automatically place all the materials and textures in the correct folder.
+Note if you are not using custom_overlay, the overlay must have the same file name as the minigame/bossgame .nut.
+There are also some common overlays in materials/hud/tf2ware_ultimate (such as get_end for any "course" minigames).

 ## Credits
 Type `!ware_credits` in chat for a list of contributors in console.